Best places to live in Baja California

 Cabo San Lucas attracts many expatriates and snowbirds, particularly from the United States and Canada.
 While it’s the most expensive place to live in Baja, it offers great connectivity and convenience.

-Cabo has many American chain restaurants, shopping malls, and stores, so you will have the most familiar places at your fingertips.
+Cabo has many American chain restaurants, shopping malls, and stores, so you will have many familiar places at your fingertips.
 It also has several major hospitals in the area, so if you need good healthcare options, it might be a good option.

 Since Cabo is the largest tourist hub of Baja, you might be able to get away with minimal Spanish here, because the town caters primarily to visitors, and English is spoken in many places.